Carers

 • are themselves vulnerable

-• has limited understanding of the carers persons condition or needs
+• has limited understanding of the needs or condition of the person in their care

 • are being abused by the person